 In the inquiry regarding the competencies required for researchers to utilize ChatGPT and other LLMs, the respondents pointed out four distinct competencies, namely (1) technical know-how to comprehend the inner workings of LLMs, (2) the ability to contextualize results utilizing the outcomes generated by LLMs in practical scenarios, (3) a reflective mindset to consider the feedback effects on scientific practice, and (4) ethical understanding to responsibly employ LLMs.
 In the second phase, they ranked a reflective mindset first, followed by the ability to contextualize results and ethical understanding.
-The results indicate that the experts anticipate feedback effects on science, while also suggesting that the responsible application of knowledge will become even more paramount in the future.
+One respondent succinctly put it scientists need "common sense", understanding that: